 Everything you didn't know but were afraid to ask about 'O Canada'

-All this year, Robert Harris and Michael Enright have been listening to and exchanging pieces of music that changed their world, and you have shared your choices with us as well.
+Throughout 2017, musicologist and broadcaster Robert Harris and The Sunday Edition's host, Michael Enright, listened to and exchanged pieces of music that changed their world, and you shared your choices with us as well.

-For our last show of the season, we thought we'd look at a piece that changed Canada's world.
+Here, we look back at a piece that changed Canada's world.

-Click 'listen' above to hear the piece.
-We can only make the audio available within Canada for copyright reasons.
+Click 'listen' above to hear the piece, which originally aired in 2017.
+Audio is available only within Canada for copyright reasons.